 And if you can muster the energy and don’t mind a workout:

-Note: The stairs to the hilltop pavilion (and hillside pavilions) is behind the main altar in the temple.
+Note: The stairs to the hilltop pavilion (and hillside pavilions) are behind the main altar in the temple.

 Read more about Perak Cave Temple.